Zezombye/blog/articles/fundamentals.md

 f.
 Ten years from now, where would you like to be emotionally, spiritually, economically, and relationship-wise?
 g.
 Are you more emotional or rational?
 h.
 What parts of yourself would you never change?
 i.
-Do you think you are trustworthy?
+What is a summary of your life story?
 j.
-What is a summary of your life story?
-k.
 What makes it easy for you to be open and vulnerable, and what makes it difficult?

 ## 5. Pets
 a.
 What kinds of pets would you be ok with?
 Dog, cat, rabbit, turtle, goldfish, hamster, lizard, snake, tarantula…?
 b.
 Are you allergic to any pets?
 c.
 Are you ok with having pets while raising children?
+d.
+(If you both want a pet) Who would be the primary caretaker and how would we split financial and practical responsibilities?

 ## 6. Money
 a.
-What is your social class compared to your partner’s?
+Are you materialistic?
 b.
-Are you materialistic?
-c.
 How do you handle money?
 Do you have any problems with money?
+c.
+How would we handle our finances (jointly, separately, both)?
 d.
 Have you ever been bankrupt or close to bankrupt?
 Are you in debt?
 e.
 What is your employment history and how would it look in the future?
 How far into your career do you want to get?